First ASP Application - APP1 | APPNET | Vertical Framework

 INDUSTRY VERTICAL APP1

-Even identifying an industry or vertical in 1987 was different as you can discover by using the 1987 SIC Industry Codes which were only into an online searchable form in 2002 called NAICS Classification.
-We used SIC to understand the build needed and scale of possibilities.
-We realized the doors were open, technology was going to change and fast with online access.
+Even identifying an industry or vertical in 1987 was different as you can discover by using the 1987 SIC Industry Codes which were only into an online searchable form called NAICS Classification in 2002.
+We used SIC to understand the build requirements to comply with this industry at that time.

 So APP1 was 7361 Employment Agencies from the SIC Industry Codes.
 Next the tools to create and launch APP1.